 - Managing the conservatee’s overall well being

 Conservators should be prepared to submit a lot of paperwork and attend court hearings.
-Conservators have a legal duty to provide an accounting to the probate court as to their management of the conservatee’s funds.
+Conservators have a legal duty to provide an accounting to the Probate Court as to their management of the conservatee’s funds.
 Within 60 days of becoming a conservator, the conservator must create an inventory of the conservatee’s estate.
-The inventory must include the value of all real estate, furniture, stocks, bonds, and other assets belonging to the conservatee.
+The inventory must include the value of all real estate, financial accounts, stocks, bonds, and other assets belonging to the conservatee.

 Our law firm helps conservators with a wide range of conservatorship issues.
 A few of the services we provide include the following: